VeritasOS/netbackup-api-code-samples/recipes/powershell/admin/README.md

 ### NetBackup API Code Samples for PowerShell

-This directory contains code samples to invoke NetBackup REST APIs using PowerShell.
+This directory contains code samples to invoke NetBackup admin APIs using PowerShell.

 #### Disclaimer